CrisGuzmanS/packages.javascript.collecty/README.md

 - [ ] filter method
 - [ ] flatten method
-- [ ] toArray method
-- [ ] fromJson method
 - [ ] StringCollection class
 - [ ] ObjectCollection class
 - [ ] numberCollection class

 ## Are you a collaborator?

-if you whish to collaborate to my package, you can pull request to the repository:
+if you whish to collaborate to Collecty, you can pull request to the repository:
 [click here to go to the repository](https://github.com/CrisGuzmanS/packages.javascript.collecty)